 We combine more than 200 databases, including content regarding tens of thousands of companies and securities from major markets all over the globe, into a single online platform of information and analytics.
 Clients have simultaneous access to content from an array of sources, which they can combine and utilize in any of our applications.
 We are also fully integrated with Microsoft Office applications such as Excel, Word and PowerPoint.
 This integration allows our users to create extensive custom reports.
 Our revenues are derived from month-to-month subscriptions to services, databases and financial applications.
-Approximately 75% of our revenue is generated from our investment management clients, while the remaining revenue is primarily derived from investment banking clients.
+Approximately 75% of our revenue is generated from our investment management clients, while the remaining revenue is primarily derived from investment banking clients, which is consistent with our subscriptions by type.